-The Alternative Investment Fund Managers Directive (AIFMD) is a European directive, the aim of which is to provide protection to investors in alternative investment funds.
+The Alternative Investment Fund Managers Directive (AIFMD) is a European directive, which seeks to regulate the non-UCITS fund sector in order to provide protection to investors in alternative investment schemes.

 Despite its name, AIFMD has implications for all non-UCITS funds as well as a range of other financial products and covers not just the management but also the administration, custody and marketing of such funds.

 Guernsey is not a member of the EU and is regarded as a 'third country' for the purposes of AIFMD.

 Since 2013, when AIFMD came into force, Guernsey has operated a dual regulatory regime to enable the continued distribution of Guernsey-domiciled funds into both EU and non-EU countries.

 Guernsey funds, and fund managers who are not distributing their funds into the EU, are outside the scope of AIFMD and are subject to Guernsey’s existing regulatory regime.